-Technical WriterFirstly, we have the widest skill-set.
-We take complex information and make it accessible to people who may need to accomplish a task or goal.
-We need to understand what can be a complicated process and write detailed instructions, including process diagrams (PCI, ISO, ITIL, GDPR).
-Before starting a large project, I would ask if they have a strategy that identifies the important documents, the MUST haves.
+Before starting a large project, I would ask if they have a strategy identifying the essential documents (the MUST haves).
 If not, I will create one with a timeline that identifies the production of critical documentation using MoSCoW.
 Process authors write:

 - Work Instructions

 We use SharePoint to manage and control documents.